 If your sciatica meets the SSA’s criteria, you’re ready to apply for disability benefits.

 You can apply even if you’re questioning whether or not your sciatica will qualify, but the application is long and may not be worth the time and effort if you don’t think you’re likely to qualify.
-Here’s our advice:
+Consider the following:

 Apply now if: